solliancenet/Azure-Machine-Learning-Dev-Guide/creating-machine-learning-pipelines/machine-learning-pipelines.md

 ## Create the Run Configuration

 Run configuration defines enviroment needed to run the piplines on the above created compute target.
 In this example, we will be using the numpy, pandas and the scikit-learn libraries for data preparation, modeling training, and batch predictions tasks.
-These libraries are included in the environment as application dependencies.
+These required libraries are included in the environment as application dependencies.

 ```python
 from azureml.core.runconfig import RunConfiguration